vgitv/one-term.nvim/README.md

 - [X] Easily resize the terminal window
 - [X] Automatically darken terminal background
 - [X] Send lines to the terminal buffer
-- [X] Jump to the error location using the command output
+- [X] Jump from a command output to the corresponding error location in your code
-- [X] Terminal buffer is unlisted (hidden  from `:ls` command)
+- [X] Unlisted terminal buffer (hidden  from `:ls` command)

 For a list of all sub-commands see below.

+> [!NOTE]
-## Why another terminal plugin?
+> _Why another terminal plugin?_
+>

-99% of the time I only need one main terminal buffer, to execute the script I am working on.
-For the remaining 1% I dont mind creating a terminal buffer manually.
-Therefore most plugins out there are much more complex than is necessary for my workflow.
-Besides I have added some functionnalities that I think interesting.
+> 99% of the time I only need one main terminal buffer, to execute the script I
+> am working on.
+For the remaining 1% I dont mind creating a terminal buffer
+> manually.
+Therefore most plugins out there are much more complex than is
+> necessary for my workflow.
+Besides I have added some functionnalities that I
+> think interesting.

 ## Oneterm subcommands